supahcraig/RPCN-to-Aurora-via-IAM/README.md

 # IAM authentication to RDS cross-account

-**Goal:**  Allow for a BYOC cluster using Redpanda Connect's postgres_cdc connector to authenticate to Aurora Postgres Serverless where Aurora lives in a different account from the Redpanda cluster.
+**Goal:**  Allow for a BYOC cluster using Redpanda Connect's postgres_cdc/mysql_cdc connector to authenticate to Aurora PG/MySQL where Aurora lives in a different account from the Redpanda cluster.

 **Estimated time needed:** 10 minutes, ~7 of which is waiting for Aurora to come up.